altastratus/developer_starter_pack/README.md

 ## Folder Structure
 Every programming language has different style for structuring the folder, so at the moment, I just give a specific example in dart. https://pub.dev/packages/flutter_clean_architecture

-## Deliver a Good Things for the Next Devs
+## Deliver Good Things for the Next Devs
 Always code as if the person who ends up maintaining your code will not blame you :)